 A previous post looked at how chess playing computers are at the forefront of development.
 Though designed to play strategy games, the champion AphaZero is more versatile and considered a “broad” AI capable of both supervised and unsupervised, reinforcement learning.
 Besides games, it has learnt to model complex proteins as AlphaFold.

-AI and big data are quickly becoming widespread and capable of doing things that couldn’t be done before.
+Machine Learning and big data are quickly becoming widespread and capable of doing things that couldn’t be done before.

 Chatbots like IBM’s Watson and Microsoft’s Azure are designed to be customised for different customer service roles and AI development platforms like Google’s Tensorflow already create live services.
 The number of services described as smart increases, and even traditional services increasingly have an automated component.